Collaboration with Vanessa Compton

 I first saw Vanessa's art in Vermont while visiting a mutual friend, who suggested we view her exhibit at a regional art center.
-I was instantly mesmerized by her exciting blend of collage, mixed media, and painting.
-For me the images revealed a powerful emotional connection with nature, the spirit, and our human condition.
-I was fortunate to meet her and we began a correspondence and decided to try working together.
-Since then our collaboration has gradually evolved with regular studio visits.
+I was instantly mesmerized by the exciting blend of collage, mixed media, and painting.
+I thought the images revealed a powerful emotional connection with nature, the spirit, and our human condition.
+Shortly afterwards, I was fortunate to meet her and visit her studio, and eventually we began working together.
+We envisaged a dynamic contrast between her contemporary and intensely political imagery emerging from the sort of dream-like magical landscape themes of my own work.
+Here are some of the resulting works.

-THE PAST, ©2023, collage on archival inkjet on canvas, 30 x 24.
-We both love wide open vistas and were particularly inspired by the look of certain buttes in the American Southwest.
+THE PAST, ©2023, 30 x 24 paper collage and oil on archival inkjet on canvas.
+Inspired by the love of wide open vistas and the look of certain buttes in the American Southwest.
 Vanessa created a narrative suggesting the transition from a previous history into the beginning of a new time with new possibilities.
 The hands are cradling peyote, a symbol of the transformative power of sacred lands.
 Vanessa often incorporates the black and white images of Diane Arbus in her pieces, finding them to be powerful and moving: “I’m particularly drawn to how she would document the celebrations of folks on the fringes of society- for instance a birthday party at an asylum.
-After all, everyone has the right the celebrate”.
+After all, everyone has the right to celebrate”.
+Available at Krinshaw Studios.

 Brothers in Arms and Big Sky Country, ©2018, diptych watercolor and printed paper collage on Rives paper, 11 x 15 each and framed separately.
 In this work, I painted several watercolor backgrounds, and Vanessa created the theme and narrative with cut-paper collage.
 Big Sky Country (on the right) is available from Krinshaw Studios.